htoyryla/cpm/README.md

 to exit game type bye

-There is not working save feature.
+There is no working save feature.
 The original game save makes a save file but there is no way to resume at the moment.